thesw4rm/WebSocket-Android-Chat/README.md

 # project-404-name-not-found
 project-404-name-not-found created by GitHub Classroom

-Team composed of: Jeremy Bailey, Yadunandan Pillai, Daniel McNamara, John Nayor.
+Team composed of: Jeremy Bailey, Yadunandan Pillai, Daniel McNamara, John Naylor.

 The initial idea of our application was to create an app that would allow users to chat over Wi-Fi using public-key encryption.
 This would ensure that users messages could not be intercepted over Wi-Fi and read.
 We also decided that we would be using Kotlin instead of Java.